International Drive, a Resort Area in Its Own Right

 If you're more into perusing historic artifacts, the Titanic Experience brings memories of the famed ship's unfortunate fate to surface, while Ripley's Believe It Or Not presents exhibits that make the unbelievable real.

 These are just some of the attractions that have outlasted the changing dynamics of the area.
 Others haven't, but I-Drive always seems to drive forward, finding ways to reinvent itself.
-McDonalds considered tearing down the world largest location here, but instead is renovating the property – with the box of fries tall enough to see from the interstate.
+McDonalds considered tearing down the world largest location here, but instead renovated the property – with the box of fries tall enough to see from the interstate.

-ICON Orlando 360, with the ICON Orlando wheel at its center, is one of the newest attractions on the row and the reason why the resort area is on its way to becoming a destination independent of the Orlando’s major parks.
+ICON Park, with The Wheel at its center, is one of the newest attractions on the row and the reason why the resort area is a destination independent of the Orlando’s major parks.

-The project features 10 full-service restaurants, five quick-service restaurants, nighttime entertainment and four attractions to complement the wheel: Madame Tussaud’s Wax Museum, Sea Life Aquarium, Skeletons Animals Unveiled and Arcade City.
+The project features full-service restaurants, quick-service restaurants, nighttime entertainment and four attractions to complement the wheel: Madame Tussaud’s Wax Museum, Sea Life Aquarium, Skeletons Animals Unveiled and Arcade City.

 The wax museum offers guests a chance to witness jaw-dropping wax replicas of celebrities, including NFL Hall of Fame quarterback Dan Marino, actor George Clooney and singers Beyoncé and Rihanna.